 As the first capital of Canada in 1841, Kingston has a long history.
 However, authorities decided that the location was not quite right and so Kingston was only a capital city for three years.
-Located directly on Lake Ontario and the sources of two rivers, the St. Lawrence and the Cataraqui, Kingston is still a growing city with a lot to offer, and remains an important part of military operations in Ontario.
+Located directly on Lake Ontario and the sources of two rivers, the St. Lawrence and the Cataraqui, Kingston is still a growing city with a lot to offer and remains an integral part of military operations in Ontario.

 The population of Kingston, according to the numbers in 2016, is 172,411.
 Although the numbers for 2017 are not definitive, the estimated population, according to the average rate of growth, puts the 2017 population at approximately 175,018.

 City Size and Population Density

 The population density of the Kingston metro area is about 82.3 people residing for every kilometer in the area.
 The city covers a total surface area of 451.19 square kilometers (174.21 square miles).

 From the most current numbers, it is known that female residents outnumber males.
 Females make up 51.3% of the overall population of Kingston and males 48.7%.